ray-project/ray/doc/source/workflows/basics.rst

         return a * b

     assert workflow.run(factorial.bind(10)) == 3628800
+    # You can also execute the code with Ray DAG engine.
+    assert ray.get(factorial.bind(10).execute()) == 3628800

-The key behavior to note is that when a task returns a continuation instead of a concrete value, that continuation will be substituted for the task's return.
+The key behavior to note is that when a task returns a DAG wrapped by ``workflow.continuation`` instead of a concrete value, that wrapped DAG will be substituted for the task's return.

 To better understand dynamic workflows, let's look at a more realistic example of booking a trip:

 .. code-block:: python